Follow us on

 Sassari, the Nurra

-Among the many small rural villages that populate this vast region, the main ones are: La Corte, Villassunta, Palmadula, Tottubella, Argentiera, La Pedraia, Biancareddu, Campanedda, Canaglia, Bacchileddu.
-Among these, the village of Argentiera stands out, dominated by the dark and fascinating buildings of the old silver mine now in disrepair, an important example of industrial mining archeology.
-Another anomaly in the region is the presence of Lake Baratz, the only natural lake in Sardinia, which houses a rich birdlife and is connected by an impressive dune system to the large bay of Porto Ferro, enclosed between two promontories on which stand two coastal sighting towers dating back to the 17th century.
+The area is dotted with numerous rural villages, including La Corte, Villassunta, Palmadula, Tottubella, La Pedraia, Biancareddu, Campanedda, Canaglia, and Bacchileddu.
+Among these, the village of Argentiera stands out, dominated by the austere and evocative architecture of the old mine, now a prized example of industrial archaeology.
+Another unique feature is Lake Baratz, Sardinia's only natural lake; a precious refuge for birdlife, the lake is connected by a majestic dune system to the bay of Porto Ferro, guarded by 17th-century coastal towers.

 Video - Historical documentary: ”Dawn on the wall”, the remediation, Etfas, Sixties.